 The Reda Firm developed a peer comparison group made up of fourteen health care service companies, nine of which had been used in its 2012 compensation survey of twenty companies, and which represent industries peers that the Company competes with for executive talent.
 Reda excluded about half of the health care service companies included in the 2011 compensation survey peer group due to such companies' revenues being outside of the Institutional Shareholder Services Inc. ("ISS") established range of 0.4X to 2.5X of the Company.
-The peer comparison group consisted of the following companies: Amerigroup Corporation, Centene Corporation, Community Health Systems Inc., Coventry Health Care, Inc., Health Management Associates, Inc., Health Net, Inc., Laboratory Corporation of America Holdings, Lifepoint Hospitals, Inc., Magellan Health Services, Inc., Select Medical Holdings Corporation, Team Health Holdings, Inc., Triple-S Management Corporation, Universal American Corp., and Wellcare Health Plans, Inc. The total compensation paid to the Reda Firm for its consulting services was approximately \$25,000, and it is expected that an additional \$10,000 will be paid to the Reda Firm in connection with the market study conducted.
-The market study concluded that the total direct compensation paid to our chief executive officer in 2012 was below market levels.
-Further, the market study concluded that the base salary, target cash compensation and long-term incentives paid to our chief executive officer in 2012 were below market levels.
-According to the market study, the target bonus percentage for our chief executive officer in 2012 was at market levels.
+The peer comparison group consisted of the following companies: Amerigroup Corporation, Centene Corporation, Community Health Systems Inc., Coventry Health Care, Inc., Health Management Associates, Inc., Health Net, Inc., Laboratory Corporation of America Holdings, Lifepoint Hospitals, Inc., Magellan Health Services, Inc., Select Medical Holdings Corporation, Team Health Holdings, Inc., Triple-S Management Corporation, Universal American Corp., and Wellcare Health Plans, Inc. The total compensation paid to the Reda Firm for its consulting services was approximately \$25,000, and it is expected that an additional \$10,000 will be paid to the Reda Firm in connection with the market study concluded that the base salary, target cash compensation paid to our chief executive officer in 2012 was below market levels.
+Further, the market study concluded that the base salary, target cash compensation and long-term incentives paid to our chief executive officer in 2012 was at market levels.